Printed from: http://braemoor.co.uk/chartreuse/crolles/chevalier.shtml on 13 Oct 2008

 Starting point: Col du Coq Difficulty: 3 Ascent: 250 m Time: 4 hrs Quality: ***

-This half day expedition starts with an exciting traverse under the summit cliffs of the Dent de Crolles, and has as its climax, a trip deep into the depths of the mountain.
+This half day expedition starts with an exciting traverse under the summit cliffs of the Dent de Crolles, and has as its climax, a trip deep into the heart of the mountain.

 The route to the cave is exposed, and should be avoided if you feel uncomfortable in such conditions.
 The cave is fairly long, but safe provided a few basic precautions are taken.
 A minimum of three people should descend, one of whom should be experienced in caving, and all of whom should be equipped with some head protection (a balaclava will do), a warm jersey, and most importantly, a head lamp (preferably of the Petzl variety), and at least one spare torch.
 Unlike most caves, there is no risk of getting muddy or wet.
 It is also useful to take some fluid, as such dry caves can be very dehydrating.

 The Chevalier is located immediately under the summit cliffs, in the eastern face (map).
-Park at the top of the col du Coq (1434 m), and follow a path through the woods towards the Dent de Crolles (it divides after a few metres - keep to the right).
-This take you onto the pastures beneath the impressive summit cliffs, which are are a riot of colour in the spring.
+Park at the top of the col du Coq (1434 m grid ref.
+UTM 31T 72238 50205), and follow a path through the woods towards the Dent de Crolles (it divides after a few metres - keep to the right).
+This take you onto the pastures beneath the impressive summit cliffs. which are are a riot of colour in the spring.
 Follow the track up to the col des Ayes (1538 m), reached some 20 minutes after leaving the car.

 From the nose, follow the path round for a couple of hundred metres.
-The Chevalier is on a platform 30 metres or so above the traverse, and there is no distinct path to it - just worn scree and vegetation.
+The Chevalier is on a platform 30 metres or so above the traverse, and is accessed by a thin ascending path through the loose scree and vegetation.
+Local commercial caving groups sometimes leave fixed ropes on the route.

 Unfortunately, the cave is totally devoid of stalagmitic decoration, but early in the season, impressive ice formations may be found.